-Article 2 Definitions and Interpretation
+Article 2 Definitions

-- For the purposespurpose of the LT CCM, the terms used shall have the meaning given to themdefinitions in Article 2 of the Electricity Regulation (EC) 2019/943, Article 2 of the FCA Regulation, Article 2 of the CACM Regulation as well as Article 2 of Regulation (EC) 2013/543 of 14 June 2013 on submission and publication of data in electricity markets, article 2 of Regulation (EC) 2015/1222 establishing a guideline on Capacity Allocation and Congestion Management (hereafter referred to as the "CACM Regulation") and article 2 of the FCA Regulationshall apply. - 2.
+- For the purpose of the LT CCM, the definitions in Article 2 of the Electricity Regulation, Article 2 of the FCA Regulation, Article 2 of the CACM Regulation as well as Article 2 of Regulation (EC) 2013/543 of 14 June 2013 on submission and publication of data in electricity markets, article 2 of Regulation (EC) 2015/1222 establishing a guideline on Capacity Allocation and Congestion Management (hereafter referred to as the "CACM Regulation") and article 2 of the FCA Regulationshall apply. - 2.
 In addition, the following definitions, abbreviations shall apply.
-In the event of any inconsistency between the following abbreviations and notations shall apply: the definitions pursuant to paragraph (1),2 the latter shall prevail.
+In the event of any inconsistency between the following abbreviations and notations shall apply: the definitions pursuant to paragraph (1), the latter shall prevail.

-ACER Agency for the Cooperation of Energy Regulators AHC Advanced Hybrid Coupling AMR Adjustment of Minimum RAM BZBs Bidding Zone Border standing also for set of BZBs C Contingency CACM Regulation Capacity Allocation and Congestion Management Regulation CC Capacity Calculation CCC Coordinated Capacity Calculator, as defined in article 2(11) of the CACM Regulation
+ACER Agency for the Cooperation of Energy Regulators

+AHC Advanced Hybrid Coupling

+AMR Adjustment of Minimum RAM

+BZBs Bidding Zone Border standing also for set of BZBs

+C Contingency

+CACM

+Regulation Capacity Allocation and Congestion Management Regulation

+CC Capacity Calculation